SUPLA/supla-device/extras/examples/linux/README.md

 3. `MQTT` - use published topic to MQTT broker.
 A published topic name containing control information is provided by `control_topic`.

+`Cmd` uses a trusted command template executed by POSIX `/bin/sh`.
+Use portable POSIX shell syntax in the template; trusted redirections, pipelines, `&&`, `||`, command substitutions, variables and command sequences remain supported.
+The template supports `{}`, `%s`, and `%d`.
+Placeholder selection is ordered as `{}`, then `%s`, then `%d`, and only the first placeholder of the selected type is replaced.
+Ambiguous unsupported constructs, such as heredocs, arithmetic expansion, or comments in a no-placeholder fallback, are rejected.

-`Cmd` uses a trusted shell command template.
-The template supports `{}`, `%s`, and `%d`; only the first matching placeholder is replaced.
-If no placeholder is present, the payload is appended as an argument.
-A string payload is passed as one safely shell-quoted argument, while elements of a `vector<int>` are passed as separate arguments.
-Payload data is never interpreted as shell syntax, so shell operators in the payload are treated as ordinary characters.
+The payload is passed to `/bin/sh -c` as process arguments, not inserted into the command text and not shell-quoted into that text.
+For a scalar payload the replacement is a positional parameter (`$1`), and when there is no placeholder the command receives a safely appended `"$1"`.
+A `vector<int>` is passed as a list of separate positional arguments and uses `"$@"` (including when no placeholder is present).
+Payload data is therefore never interpreted as shell syntax; shell operators in the payload are ordinary argument characters.

 ### `payload` parameter
 `payload` converts channel state change values to the values to be published to